D3STY/rg-pre/README.md

 ## Introduction

-RG-pre is a collection of shell scripts that can be used to automate the process of pre-releasing files on a Usenet server.
+RG-pre is a collection of shell scripts that can be used to automate the process of pre-releasing files on a File server.

 ## Prerequisites